-We’ve all heard the expression regarding how who we have been effects who we will become, such as, maybe you got involved in sports early in life and as a result became an athlete.
+We’ve all heard the expression regarding how who we have been effects who we will become.
+For example, if you got involved in sports early in life, it may have inspired you to become an athlete.
 But have you thought about the unexplainable aspects of your personality?
 Have you ever felt an overwhelming urge to do something new, yet know in your heart you would be good at it because it seems second nature?
 Do you find that notion akin to times where you have met someone with whom you have instantly hit it off, somehow unexplainably knowing what was going on in the depths of their mind?
 There might be a really good reason for it.

-Those words showed how much Donovan had matured from a confused boy into a man who was not only facing himself, but his situation on all of its complicated levels.
-Since he was at such a pivotal point in his life, one filled with harsh self-discovery, why should Donovan’s search for personal redemption be limited to the present?
+Those words showed how much Donovan had matured from a confused boy into a man who was not only facing himself but also his situation on all of its complicated levels.
+Since he was at such a pivotal point in his life (one filled with harsh self-discovery), why should Donovan’s search for redemption be limited to the present?

 I’ve always subscribed to the notion that our lives go far beyond the present, that there is a future for us after we die.
-Logically, by extension, there is a past as well.
-In my present there were people with whom I have a bizarre affinity in a way that I really can’t explain.
-I saw a hypnotherapist who specialized in reincarnation, those relationships began to make sense.
-The hypnotherapist told me that we travel in groups, that we make friends and allies whom we find time after time, life after life.
+By logical extension, there is a past as well.
+In my present, I have met people with whom I share an affinity that I really can’t explain.
+After I met with a hypnotherapist who specialized in reincarnation, those relationships began to make sense.
+The hypnotherapist told me that we travel in groups.
+In those groups are friends and foes whom we find time after time, life after life.

-Lily’s experiences under hypnosis when she walks down that stairwell, one step for each year of her life, are not unlike my own experiences.
+Lily’s experiences under hypnosis when she walks down that stairwell, one step for each year of her life, are not unlike my own experiences in hypnotherapy.

 If we’ve lived before, why don’t we remember?
-That subject gets touched upon in my upcoming novel, Scary Modsters… and Creepy Freaks.
-Our brains store our memories.
-They are intricately attached to our bodies, which act only as shells for our souls.
-Thus, the brain and the soul are not directly linked.
-Therefore, when the soul moves on it doesn’t take the brain’s vivid memories with it.
-It does, however, take the emotions—the core of who you were.
+(That subject gets touched upon in Scary Modsters… and Creepy Freaks.)
+Our brains are intricately attached to our bodies, which act only as shells for our souls.
+Many believe that when a soul moves on, it doesn’t take the brain’s vivid memories with it.
+It does, however, take the emotions—the core of who you are.
 These emotions make an imprint, which is why past life memories are more based on emotion than visuals.
-They stay with us, shaping both who we are and who we will be for all of eternity.
+Those emotions stay with us, shaping both who we are and who we will be for all of eternity.